swayok/laravel-extended-errors/Readme.md

 #### Whoops exception page replacement
 To replace HTML exception pages rendered by built-in Laravel's Whoops handler with exception page rendered by this package you need to add `'replace_whoops' => true,` to `config/logging.php`

+#### Custom user info data collector
+`ExceptionHtmlRenderer` prints minimal set of user info: primary key and class.
+To print more info you can provide your own user info collector using `ExceptionHtmlRenderer::setUserInfoCollector(\Closure)`.
+Closure
+receives no arguments and must return null (not authenticated) or array.
+Also it is on your side how you get user object. `ExceptionHtmlRenderer` by default uses `request()->user()`;